Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/user-actions.md

 }
 </code></pre>

-Four of the seven reads of the returned articles are from the user with id `user_1`
+Four of the seven reads of the returned articles are from a user with an ID `user_1`.

 Query parameters: